lobodava/fakesmtp/README.md

-# Fake Smtp -  a web interface for the fake smtp server
+# Fake Smtp -  web interface for the fake smtp server

 ##The problem solved